 How long do pugs live?
 Around 12 years is the average life expectancy.

-A Border collie lifespan is expected to be around 13 years.
+A Border collie lifespan is generally around 13 years.

 How long do Jack Russells live?
 The average Jack Russell lifespan is 16 years.